maptime/chattanooga/README.md

 - if you work for a company who might be interested in sponsoring some food for an upcoming meeting, get in touch with us below!

+## is there a code of conduct?
+Yes, here is our [code of conduct](https://github.com/jden/chattanooga/blob/master/CODE_OF_CONDUCT.md), which we take seriously.

 ## who can I contact?

 we're on Twitter: [@maptimeCHA](https://twitter.com/maptimecha)